MaysLastPlaysThings/FNF-PlayEngine/BUILD-INSTRUCTIONS.md

 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.
 2. Follow instructions to install the application properly.
 3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.
-4. Run `haxelib git discord_rpc https://github.com/MaysLastPlay77/extension-androidtools` to install AndroidTools.
+4. Run `haxelib git extension-androidtools https://github.com/MaysLastPlay77/extension-androidtools` to install AndroidTools.

 You should have everything ready for compiling the game!
 Follow the guide below to continue!